Hair Loss Caused by Infection

 It is well known that hair loss can be cause by heredity and age.
 One lesser known fact is that hair loss can be the result of conditions related to infections on the scalp.
 There are various infections that can lead to hair loss.

-Ringworm is a fungal infection that can cause hair loss when it develops on the scalp.
-The infection resembles a small pimple-like blemish that gradually increases in size over time.
+Ringworm is a fungal that can cause hair loss when it develops on the scalp.
+It resembles a small pimple-like blemish that gradually increases in size over time.
 Areas of the scalp that are infected typically become red, itchy and inflamed.
 Blisters may also form on the infected areas and begin to ooze puss in some cases.

 Fungus from the infection migrates to the hair fibers in the infected area, causing them to become brittle.
 As the brittle hair follicles begin to break off, bald patches are left behind.
 If the infection causes a severe level of inflammation, hair loss can be permanent.